 X.1.K.
-If alterations are made which affect more than one half of the hull, or are sufficiently extensive to so warrant, in the opinion of the Rules Committee, a new number shall be awarded and the Windmill shall be considered new as of such date.
-Such altered boats shall be re-measured and re-registered subject to the restrictions and governing measurements then in force.
+If alterations are made which affect more than one half of the hull, or are sufficiently extensive to so warrant, in the opinion of the Rules Committee, a new number shall be awarded and the Sloop shall be considered new as of such date.
+Such altered boats shall be remeasured and re-registered subject to the restrictions and governing measurements then in force.
 Registration along with the payment of current fees must be obtained in the usual manner.

 X.1.L.
-The registration number assigned by the WCA must be carved, burned or molded clearly into the surface of the keel directly aft of the dagger board well or optionally on the starboard aft side of the dagger board well.
+The registration number assigned by the WCA must be carved, burned or molded clearly into the surface of the keel directly aft of the daggerboard well or optionally on the starboard aft side of the daggerboard well.
 Hull registration numbers now required by the Federal Government of professional builders may be used in lieu of the foregoing providing they clearly include the WCA registration number.
-The Secretary may issue a metal plaque to be affixed to the inside of the transom.